Behave like you do not care about your clothes and appearance

 Further this alienates the man’s ability to express.
 Psychologists say that this pressure of being a provider, and the ‘all encompassing strong man’, dilutes a man’s ability to express.
 In the past, it may have been hard to trust some one in control, who can not control their own feelings.
 But as society evolves we understand that expressing your emotions, is as important as expressing your need of food, or air.
-It reduces the biological stress on your body, and relieves you mentally – an action which should be ‘allowed’ for every one, and not a privilege to non-male humans alone.
+It reduces the biological stress on your body, and relieves you mentally – an action which should be ‘allowed’ for every one, and not a perceived privilege to non-male humans alone.

 But doesn’t society want ‘the ideal man’?

 Probably yes.
-But masculinity should not require you to be someone who dominates.
+But masculinity should not require you to hone only the talent of domination.
 I don’t mean to say that all men take up this pressure, or feel it.
 I don’t mean to say that it is ever required.
 However, this is what society demands of them, and is not fair to any one.

 Questions like ‘Are you man enough?’ are even worse.
 Being a man is not an exam, that having a minimum percentage allows you to be ‘enough’.
 If all the other genders understand each others’ pressures, they must have a look at the man’s life too.
 Men may be at the top of the social pyramid, but yet experience intense burden.
 Probably freeing men of their need to be ‘masculine’ will allow gender norms to lax on others too.